 Survival Analysis

-The methylation status of the MGMT promoter is a well-known predictive factor for the overall and progression-free survival of GBM patients receiving Temazolamide treatment [Dovek et al., 2019].
 While nanopore methylation profiles were often in agreement with bisulphite sequencing methods, discrepancies were also observed (Figure 5a).
 Therefore, we investigated whether clustering by nanopore sequencing was as effective as the MGMT-pyro kit or EPIC-array for survival prediction.
 We conducted cas9-targeted nanopore sequencing on 16 additional samples that were simultaneously analyzed by pyrosequencing.
-In total, we performed survival analysis on 25 primary IDH negative GBM patients (11 females, average age 58.4 years and 14 males, average age 62.7 years) where biopsies were classified by both MGMT-pyro kit and cas9-targeted nanopore sequencing (Table 3).
-As expected, Kaplan-Meier survival analysis of patients based on pyrosequencing showed a significantly longer overall survival in patients classified as ”Methylated” (Figure 7a, p=0.0078).
-Notably, when patients were classified according to unsupervised clustering by nanopore sequencing (Figure 7b), significantly longer survival was observed in ”cluster 2” patients (p=0.039).
+In total, we performed survival analysis on 25 GBM, IDHwt patients (11 females, average age 58.4 years and 14 males, average age 62.7 years) receiving surgery followed by radiotherapy combined with concomitant and adjuvant temozolomide where biopsies were classified by both MGMT-pyro kit and cas9-targeted nanopore sequencing (Table 3).
+As expected, Kaplan-Meier survival analysis of patients based on pyrosequencing showed a significantly longer overall survival in patients classified as methylated by pyrosequencing (Figure 7a, p=0.0078).
+Notably, when patients were classified according to unsupervised clustering by nanopore sequencing (Figure 7b), a larger dissociation of the survival curves with significantly longer survival was observed in patients classified as methylated based upon nanopore sequencing (p=0.039).
 Although the sample size is small, our results suggest that classifying patients via nanopore sequencing is equally reliable as classification with the MGMT-pyro kit.

 Discussion